sbormann/ioBroker.iqontrol/README.md

 ### **WORK IN PROGRESS**
 * (sbormann) You can now chose destination when copying devices.
 * (sbormann) Added option Toggle POWER_SWITCH instead of STATE (for example when clicking on icon) for media.
+* (sbormann) Added option to hide slider for LEVEL, if favorites are set.

 ### 2.1.0 (2023-01-24)
 * (sbormann) Fixed marquee for INFO_A/B after resizing tile.